Peter-012/Hotdogs-Magic-VR/README.md

 # Hotdogs and Magic - User Manual

 Please visit our website at https://peter-012.github.io/Hotdogs-Magic-Website/.
 It includes features like a demo video and a tutorial on how to play.
-You can find a copy of the website under the folder "Website" within the GitHub repo.

 ## Setup Guide